di98feja/RagnarsRokare/SlaveGreylings/readme.md

 // Barg and Morg

+0.8.4 Patch Notes:
+Rebuilt with Valheim v0.206.5

 0.8.3 Patch Notes:
-Rebuild with new (Hearth and Home) dll's.
+Rebuilt with new (Hearth and Home) dll's.

 0.8.2 Patch Notes:
 Bugfix: Minimap and CharacterDamaged